 4. And it came to pass the next day that the people rose early and built an altar there, and they offered burnt offerings and peace offerings.

-5. And the children of Israel said, “Who is there among all the tribes of Israel who did not come up in the assembly to Jehovah?”
-For they had taken a great oath concerning whoever would not come up to Jehovah at Mizpah, saying, “He shall surely die!”
+¶5.
+And the children of Israel said, “Who is there among all the tribes of Israel who did not come up to Jehovah with the assembly?”
+For there had been a great oath made concerning whoever would not come up to Jehovah at Mizpah, which decreed, “He shall surely be put to death!”

-6. And the children of Israel felt compassion toward Benjamin their brother , and they said, “Today, one tribe has been cut out of Israel.
+6. And the children of Israel felt compassion toward Benjamin their brother, and they said, “Today, one tribe has been cut off from Israel.

-7.What shall be done for wives for those who are left, since we have sworn before Jehovah not to give our daughters to them for wives?”
+7.What shall we do for wives for those who are left, since we have taken an oath before Jehovah not to give our daughters to them for wives?”

 8. And they said, “What one is there of the tribes of Israel that did not go up to Jehovah at Mizpah?”
-And behold, no one came to the camp from Jabesh-gilead, to the assembly.
+And behold, no one had come to the camp from Jabesh-gilead, to the assembly.

 9. For when the people were mustered, behold, not one of the inhabitants of Jabesh-gilead was there.

-11.And this is the thing which you are to do: every male, and every woman who has known a man’s bed-chamber, you are to devote to destruction.
+11.And this is the thing which you are to do: every male, and every woman who has known a man’s bed-chamber, you are to devote to destruction.”
+And they did so.

-12. And they found among the inhabitants of Jabesh-gilead 400 young virgins who had not known a man by lying with him, and hey brought them to the camp at Shiloh, which was in the land of Israel.
+12. And they found among the inhabitants of Jabesh-gilead four hundred young virgins who had not known a man by lying with him, and they brought them to the camp at Shiloh, which was in the land of Canaan.

 13. And all the congregation sent and spoke to the sons of Benjamin who were at the Rock of Rimmon, and they spoke peaceably to them.

-14. And Benjamin returned then, and they gave them the women whom they had kept alive from the women of Jabesh-gilead, and yet they did not find enough for them.
+14. And Benjamin returned then, and they gave them the women whom they had saved alive of the women of Jabesh-gilead, yet even so, they did not find enough for them.

-15. And the people were moved with pity for Benjamin because Jehovah had made a breach among the tribes of Israel.
+15. And the people were moved with pity for Benjamin because Jehovah had made a breach in the tribes of Israel.

-16. Then the elders of the congregation said, “What are we to do for wives for those who remain, for the women of Benjamin are completely gone?”
+16. Then the elders of the congregation said, “What are we to do for wives for those who remain, for women have been eradicated out of Benjamin?”

-17. And they said, “There must be an inheritance for the survivors of Benjamin, that a tribe not be wiped out of Israel.
+17. And they said, “There must be an inheritance for the survivors of Benjamin, that a tribe not be blotted out of Israel.

 18.And we ourselves cannot give them wives from our daughters.”
-(For the children of Israel had sworn, saying, “Cursed be he who gives a wife to Benjamin!”
+(For the children of Israel had taken an oath, saying, “Cursed be he who gives a wife to Benjamin!”)